StatusCakeDev/terraform-provider-statuscake/docs/resources/uptime_check.md

 - `request_method` (String) Type of HTTP check.
 Either HTTP, or HEAD
 - `request_payload` (Map of String) Payload submitted with the request.
 Setting this updates the check to use the HTTP POST verb.
 Only one of `request_payload` or `request_payload_raw` may be specified
 - `request_payload_raw` (String) Raw payload submitted with the request.
 Setting this updates the check to use the HTTP POST verb.
 Only one of `request_payload` or `request_payload_raw` may be specified
+- `status_codes` (Set of String) List of status codes that trigger an alert.
+If not specified then the default status codes are used.
+Once set, the default status codes cannot be restored and ommitting this field does not clear the attribute
 - `timeout` (Number) The number of seconds to wait to receive the first byte
 - `user_agent` (String) Custom user agent string set when testing
 - `validate_ssl` (Boolean) Whether to send an alert if the SSL certificate is soon to expire